pradeephubgit/appsignal-docs/source/faq.html.md

 If you like to have the history of the application as well, you will then need to <a href="mailto:support@appsignal.com">contact us</a> so we can help you in this process by going through the following steps.

  - Step 1.
 First you'd need to update your PUSH API key for the app you'd like to move to an app-specific key, instead of an organisation-specific key.
 This ensures data that's being sent during the move will end up under the correct app.
-You can find the app-specific key here: https://appsignal.com/redirect-to/app?to=info
+You can find the app-specific key [here](https://appsignal.com/redirect-to/app?to=info).

  - Step 2.
 Once you inform us that you have taken care of the step above, we will then move the application data to the new organisation, this can take a couple of hours, depending on the amount of samples.